 3. Longevity

-Calculating the correct cable size prevents premature cable wear, and helps to reduce maintenance costs.
+Calculating the correct cable size prevents insulation breakdown over time and short circuits, overall minimising any maintenance costs.

 4. Compliance

-Using a cable with the correct cable size for its application meets electrical code requirements, such as BS 7671: The IET Wiring Regulations.
+Proper selection ensures compliance with the UK safety regulations, such as BS 7671: The IET Wiring Regulations.

 Key factors in cable sizing